Jkuffler/Jkuffler/README.md

 🍨 <b>Iceium</b>
 <a href="https://github.com/Jkuffler/Icieum">Repo</a> | <a href="https://devpost.com/software/iceium">Demo</a>
-Frey Hacks 2022 - Overall experiece included working up the idea provided bya group I met for this event.
+Frey Hacks 2022 - Overall experiece included working up the idea provided by the group I was matched with last minute.
 We agreed that Ice Cream is a universally amazing theme for the summer.
-To help people get right to the ice cream they'll love, or love to discover, the Iceium concept was submitted in 48 hour sprint.
-Development continues for dynamic map features calling from the Moogle API. 😆 I am now a huge fan of getting into hackathons.
+To help people get right to the ice cream they'll love, or love to discover, the Iceium concept was born.
+Development continues for dynamic map features calling from the Moogle API. 💗 hackathons.
 <ul>
  <li> JavaScript </li>
  <li> Yelp Fusion </li>